Olmecs: Kunz axes

 The Kunz axes (also known as "votive axes") are figures that represent werejaguars and were apparently used for rituals.
 In most cases, the head is half the total volume of the figure.
 All Kunz axes have flat noses and an open mouth.
 The name "Kunz" comes from George Frederick Kunz, an American mineralogist, who described a figure in 1890.

 Beyond the heartland

 Olmec-style artifacts, designs, figurines, monuments and iconography have been found in the archaeological records of sites hundreds of kilometres outside the Olmec heartland.
 These sites include:

 Central Mexico

 Tlatilco and Tlapacoya, major centers of the Tlatilco culture in the Valley of Mexico, where artifacts include hollow baby-face motif figurines and Olmec designs on ceramics.

 Chalcatzingo, in Valley of Morelos, central Mexico, which features Olmec-style monumental art and rock art with Olmec-style figures.

 Also, in 2007, archaeologists unearthed Zazacatla, an Olmec-influenced city in Morelos.
-Located about 40 km south of Mexico City, Zazacatla covered about 1 sqmi between 800 and 500 BCE.
+Located about 40 km south of Mexico City, Zazacatla covered about 1 sqmi between 800 and 500 BC.